Signalspielplatz/Chaospager-Infos/README.md

 # Chaospager Infos

-All official infos about the Chaospager developed by Signalspielplatz
+All official information about the Chaospager developed by Signalspielplatz

+# About the project

 It all started as a spontanous idea for 38c3: We thought "Why not bring a POCSAG transmitter to congress?
 But without receivers, no one will be able to use the system - so why not create our own pager project?"